Screen for child anxiety related disorders

 The Screen for Child Anxiety Related Emotional Disorders (SCARED) is a self-report screening questionnaire for anxiety disorders developed in 1997.
 The SCARED is intended for youth, 9–18 years old, and their parents to complete in about 10 minutes.
 It can discriminate between depression and anxiety, as well as among distinct anxiety disorders.
-The SCARED is useful for generalized anxiety disorder, social anxiety disorder, phobic disorders, and potentially school anxiety problems.
+The SCARED is useful for generalized anxiety disorder, social anxiety disorder, phobic disorders, and school anxiety problems.
 Most available self-report instruments that measure anxiety in children look at general aspects of anxiety rather than Diagnostic and Statistical Manual of Mental Disorders (DSM) categorizations.
-The SCARED was developed as an instrument for both children and their parents that would encompass several DSM-IV categorizations of the anxiety disorders: somatic/panic, generalized anxiety, separation anxiety, social phobia, and school phobia.
+The SCARED was developed as an instrument for both children and their parents that would encompass several DSM-IV and DSM-5 categorizations of the anxiety disorders: somatic/panic, generalized anxiety, separation anxiety, social phobia, and school phobia.

 Each question measures the frequency or intensity of symptoms or behaviors.
 This assessment has been found to be both valid and reliable in research settings.

 In 2017 SCARED was adapted to create the Screen for Adult Anxiety Related Disorders (SCAARED).
 The SCAARED screens for four factors of anxiety related disorders; somatic/panic/agoraphobia, generalized anxiety, separation anxiety, and social anxiety.
 The SCAARED will be used in longitudinal studies that follow youth into adulthood, as well as studies that compare child and adult populations.